70+ Unique Things To Do in California

 Lounge Next to Colorful Cottages in Capitola

 Capitola is a lesser-known beach town just south of Santa Cruz.
-It has an adorable, small downtown with some shops and restaurants, a pier (currently being repaired in 2023 after storms knocked a large part of it down in 2022), and a nice beach area.
+It has an adorable, small downtown with some shops and restaurants, a pier that was repaired in 2024 after storms destroyed it in 2023, and a nice beach.

 The most identifiable area in Capitola is the iconic colorful cottages right on the beach!
 They’re a quaint sight to see and can even be rented for your next weekend getaway.